-Refunds processed through square on a mobile device must be requested and completed within 120 days of the original transaction.
+Refunds processed through square on a mobile device must be requested and completed within one year of the original transaction.
 Payments refunded via your online Square Dashboard can be refunded within one year of the original transaction date.

 Once this window has passed, you must issue refunds outside of Square.

-When you issue a refund, your customer will be refunded their full purchase amount, and you will be refunded Square’s processing fee.
+When you issue a refund, your customer will be refunded their full or partial purchase amount, depending on the request.

 An employee’s ability to process refunds is determined by their role and permissions.

 The same process applies for partial refunds.
-The amount you are debited (and fees Square refunds) will be proportional to the partial refund amount requested.
+The amount you are debited will be proportional to the partial refund amount requested.

-You will receive email notifications once a refund is requested as well as when a refund completes.
+You will receive email notifications once a refund is requested as well as when a refund is completed.

 Where will the funds or refund come from?

 How you are charged for refunds depends on your transfer schedule.